worldline/angular-training/docs/src/typescript/README.md

 Decorators provide a way to add both annotations and a meta-programming syntax for class declarations and members.
 A Decorator is a special kind of declaration that can be attached to a class declaration, method, accessor, property, or parameter.
 Decorators use the form `@expression`, where `expression` must evaluate to a function that will be called at runtime with information about the decorated declaration.
 Angular makes extensive use of decorators: `@Component`, `@Directive`, `@Injectable`, `@Pipe`, `@Input`, `@Output`...

 ### [3] ES6 modules
-ES6 modules are present in allmost all, if not all, ts files of an Angular project.
+ES6 modules are present in almost all, if not all, ts files of an Angular project.
 Angular adds its own module layer on top of those: NgModules.
 NgModules consolidate components, directives, and pipes into cohesive blocks of functionality, each focused on a feature area, application business domain, workflow, or common collection of utilities.
 We will see more about them later in the training.

 ## Sources